Journalist Mariam Dagga's final images show where she was killed by an Israeli strike in Gaza

 Algeria’s ambassador to the United Nations, his voice breaking and on the verge of tears, read a letter Wednesday to the U.N.
 Security Council that Dagga wrote days before she was killed.

-It was addressed to her 13-year-old son, Gaith, who left Gaza at the start of the war to live with his father in the United Arab Emirates.
+It was addressed to her 13-year-old son, Ghaith, who left Gaza at the start of the war to live with his father in the United Arab Emirates.

 Holding up a photo of Dagga, Amar Bendjama called her “a young and beautiful mother” whose only weapon was a camera.

-Note: This story was first published on Aug.
-27, 2025.
-It was updated on Aug.
-29, 2025, to correct the transliteration of the name of journalist Mariam Dagga’s son in one instance.
-He is Ghaith, not Gaith.